 Attn: Student-Athlete Scholarship Award Committee

 2910 Sycamore Street

 AWARD NOTIFICATION AND PAYMENT

-Scholarship recipients will be invited to attend the 2013 Champions Reception on July 18, 2013 as a part of the Awards Ceremony.
+Scholarship recipients will be invited to attend the 2015 Champions Reception in November 2015 as a part of the Awards Ceremony.

 Acceptance of the award constitutes permission for Team DC to use the recipient’s name in recognition as a recipient of the scholarship in the organization’s publications and announcements.
 (Note: Team DC is aware of potential issues around self-disclosure and respects the privacy of all applicants when necessary.)

 Furthermore, recipient agrees to provide official documentation indicating full-time enrollment at the college or university of his or her choice before payment will be made.
 Failure to supply documentation as a registered, degree seeking student will result in revocation of the full amount of the award.